h2oai/sparkling-water/doc/src/site/sphinx/deployment/backends.rst

     val hc = H2OContext.getOrCreate(conf)

 Instead of ``setClientNetworkMask``, we can also use more strict variant and specify the IP address directly using ``setClientIp("192.168.0.3")``.
-This IP address needs to be one of the IP address of the Spark driver and in the same network as the rest of the H2O worker nodes.
+This IP address needs to be one of the IP addresses of the Spark driver and in the same network as the rest of the H2O worker nodes.